 A school’s identity exists regardless of whether or not we develop maxims, slogans, posters, or even just talk about it.
 It just is.
-Just like each of our own personal identities.
-And just like personal identity, it builds strength and clarity when it’s freely and proudly expressed.
-And since school identity reflects a community, each of its members benefits through its empowerment.
+Just like each of our own personal identities, a school’s identity is strengthened and clarified when it’s freely and proudly expressed.
+And since school identity reflects a community, each of its members benefits from its strength.

-We had the pleasure of hosting a Crowdsource webinar with Courtney Spelber from the Huntington Beach Union High School District (and former principal of Ocean View High School), on January 19, 2023.
-Courtney shared ways to use the start of each year and new term to get started the right way by reinforcing your school’s identity with your students and staff.
-In addition to explaining how they use school-wide activities connected to Ocean View’s values to remind everyone in their community about their shared identity, they also create opportunities for students to build better relationships with other students and staff.
+We had the pleasure of hosting a Crowdsource webinar with Courtney Spelber from Huntington Beach Union High School District (and former principal of Ocean View High School, OVHS), on January 19, 2023.
+Courtney shared ways to start each new year and each new term the right way by reinforcing your school’s identity with your students and staff.
+In addition to explaining how OVHS uses schoolwide activities connected to its values to remind everyone in the community about their shared identity, they also create opportunities for students to build better relationships with other students and staff right from the start.

-Through getting to know OVHS and its identity journey, we hope you’re inspired to reflect on your own school community and what its path toward a strong, shared identity might look like.
+By getting to know OVHS and its unique identity journey, we hope you’re inspired to reflect on your own school community and what its path toward a strong, shared identity might look like.